verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] [when someone wants to quit] well it's understandable.
 You've been trying this approach for almost ten minutes.
 - [ ] Can we have this conversation after I finish my coffee?
 - [ ] Whenever I feel sad.
 I put on a sad song and let myself grieve for 15 straight minutes.
+- [ ] Grief's a crafty little fucker.
+Sneaks up on you.